TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

 Directory for temporary files.
 It contains subdirectories (see below) for temporary files of extensions and TYPO3 components.

-In Composer-based installations public temorary files can be found in in the directory :ref:`public/typo3temp/ <directory-public-typo3temp>`.
+In Composer-based installations public temporary files can be found in in the directory :ref:`public/typo3temp/ <directory-public-typo3temp>`.

 .. _legacy-directory-typo3temp-assets: